 the immune system has to work.
 Our poor dogs get plum worn out dealing with all this stuff!

-How does dogs exercise boost dog immune system?
+Here's a favorite!
+Exercise really does boost dog immune system and may be most important of all!
 The lymph system, one component of the immune system is in charge of cleanup but it only works during activity!
 So both of you get moving!

 Exercise reduces stress which can actually be a toxin to the body, gets rid of free radicals and the increased oxygen flow helps everything.
 Oxygen is needed for every single process in the body, so oxygenate!
 Even five minutes a few times a day is far better than nothing.